devopsctl/gitlabctl/docs/gitlabctl_delete_all-members.md

 ## gitlabctl delete all-members

-Delete all members(except creator) of a project
+Delete all members of a project

 ### Synopsis

-Delete all members(except creator) of a project
+Delete all members of a project

 ```
 gitlabctl delete all-members [flags]